cckuqui/CCSAO-Sentencing/README.md

 * An evaluation of the number of guilty findings and types of sentences grouped by the court or district where the case was processed

 Based on these areas, we decide to limit the dataset to the following columns/data points, which are defined on the [Cook County open data website](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u):
-* case id
+* Case ID
-* case participant id
+* Case Participant ID
-* primary charge
+* Primary Charge
-* disposition charged offense title
+* Disposition Charged Offense Title
-* charge count
+* Charge Count
-* disposition charged class
+* Disposition Charged Class
-* charge disposition
+* Charge Disposition
-* court name
+* Court Name
-* court facility
+* Court Facility
-* sentence date
+* Sentence Date
-* sentence type
+* Sentence Type
-* current sentence
+* Current Sentence
-* commitment term
+* Commitment Term
-* commitment unit
+* Commitment Unit
-* length of case in days
+* Length of Case in Days
-* age at incident
+* Age at Incident
-* race
+* Race
-* gender
+* Gender
-* incident begin date
+* Incident Begin Date
-* arrest date
+* Arrest Date
-* offense category
+* Offense Category

 ## b) Filtering Data
 We first decided to apply the following filters to narrow of the scope of the data we would be evaluating: